kenny2817/ammm_project/problem_description.md

 - `maxR` - maximum range of a model
 - `maxA` - maximum number of consecutive days a camera can be kept on
 - `maxC` - maximum cost per day of a model
-- `maxM` - maximum visibility of a crossing compared to other corrsing
+- `maxM` - maximum visibility of a crossing compared to other crossing

 ### Internal